Bank Account Opening in UAE

 • Company profile or business profile

-• Board Resolution/Power of Attorney in favor of the Authorized Signatory to open, operate, and close the bank account in the company’s name.
-(If required)
+• Board Resolution/Power of Attorney in favour of the Authorized Signatory to open, operate, and close the bank account in the company’s (If required)

 • Any other document to verify the record bank may request.